covemountainsoftware/cpputest-for-qpc/README.md

 ## Prerequisites

+* CMake and associated build tools were used to develop and prove out this project.
-* qpc
+* QP/C
   * You can override the QPC to another directory with your project's exact QPC source code.
+    Define the cmake variable CMS_QPC_TOP_DIR before including the internal CMakeLists.txt.
   * or:
-  * After cloning this repository, do not forget to:
-  * `git submodule init`
-  * `git submodule update`
+    * Do not define CMS_QPC_TOP_DIR, and the internal cmake will fetch the appropriate QP/C repo.
 * CppUTest (version 3.8-7 or version 4.0) (3.8 is the default in Ubuntu 20.04 while 4.0 is the default in Ubuntu 22.04)
-* CMake and associated build tools were used to develop and prove out this project.
 * This project requires support for C++14 and C11.

 ## Continuous Integration